thomasloven/hass-browser_mod/README.md

 - `browser_mod` uses websockets to get immediate feedback from the *device* to the backend and much better tracking of disconnects.
 - *Aliases*. 'nuff said.
 - `browser_mod` works outside of `/lovelace`.
+- This works even if the currently logged in user is not in the admin group.

 ### Does this replace lovelace-fullykiosk
 It will, eventually.